The Great Comet & New Madrid Earthquakes 1811/1812

 The 1811-1812 earthquakes caused at least 221 landslides along the bluffs that define the eastern boundary of the Mississippi River.
 This implies that most of the landslides were triggered by a series of event, which is likely to have been the 1811-1812 earthquakes.
 Sounds of distant and loud prolonged peals of thunder and loud explosions accompanied the earthquakes.
 People reported strange behavior by animals before the earthquakes.
 They were nervous and excited.
 Domestic animals became wild, and wild animals became tame.
 Snakes came out of the ground from hibernation.
 Flocks of ducks and geese landed near people.

 There were temporary river waterfalls where the Mississippi ran backwards during 1811-12 earthquakes.
 It happened when a thrust fault created a sudden dam several feet high near the bottom of the river loop near New Madrid.
-It lasted for a few hours, though the new dams/waterfalls lasted for a few DAYS, and ruined several flatboats.
 The uplift caused both a dam and waterfalls at different locations and raised eight to ten meters (26 to 33 feet).
 This is the event that created the so-called "Kentucky Bend", a small peninsula was created; it covers a land area of 17.5 sq miles, and is bordered on three sides by the Mississippi River.